Abbreviations and Definitions

 DSO – Designated School Official.
 At schools authorized to receive international students, this is a person designated by the school as an official representative to the U. S. government and authorized by the government to issue non-immigrant student visa-related documents.
 Schools may name up to ten DSOs.

 E-1 / E-2 – An E visa allows the visa holder to enter the United States either as a “trader” (E-1) to facilitate substantial trade between the countries, or as an “investor” (E-2) to develop and direct a substantial investment in the United States.
 The family of an E visa holder can also qualify for an E-1 or E-2 visa.
 There is no separate classification for dependents.
 An E visa holder or dependent may study in the United States without changing status to F, M or J (see below).
 The primary visa holder can only study as an incident to his or her work in the United States.
 Dependents can study full or part time.

 EAD – Employment Authorization Document (also known as form I-766).
 This credit-card-size document is required for any off-campus employment by non-citizens (except CPT – see above).
 It must be in possession of the non-citizen prior to the first day of actual employment.
-It can be issued to non-immigrant students for OPT (see below), for Economic Hardship, and for employment by an International Agency recognized by the U. S. government.
+It can be issued to non-immigrant students for OPT (see below), for Severe Economic Hardship, and for employment by an International Agency recognized by the U. S. government.

 F-1 – Normal non-immigrant status of most full-time international students.

 F-2 – non-immigrant status awarded to dependents (spouses and children) of full-time international students.